What Is A 15-Year Fixed-Rate Mortgage?

 There are a few reasons you might want to avoid refinancing to a 15-year fixed-rate mortgage.
 These include:

 - Having to cover closing costs: Anytime you refinance, you must pay closing costs on the loan.
 The exact fee you’ll pay will vary based on the size of your loan, but you can typically expect to spend 2% – 6% of the loan amount on closing costs.
+If the savings from refinancing are less than the closing costs, it’s not a good idea to refinance.

 - Not saving on interest: If your current mortgage has a lower interest rate than the 15-year loan you’re considering, refinancing isn’t a good idea.
 You’ll end up paying more interest over the life of the loan, and you would be better off making additional payments on your existing mortgage to pay off your loan faster.